hi-manshu/Kalendar/docs/Kalendar.md

 - `onRangeSelected`: Callback function triggered when a range of days is selected in the calendar.
 - `onErrorRangeSelected`: Callback function triggered when an invalid range of days is selected in the calendar.

+Here,

+### KalendarEvents
+The `KalendarEvents` data class represents a collection of KalendarEvent objects.
+It is used to store and manage a list of events for a specific calendar.

+#### Properties`
+`events` : A list of KalendarEvent objects representing the events associated with the calendar.
+By default, it is initialized as an empty list.

+### KalendarTextKonfig
+The KalendarTextKonfig data class represents the configuration options for the text appearance in the Kalendar library.

+#### Properties
+`kalendarTextColor`: The color of the text in the calendar.
+It is of type Color.
+`kalendarTextSize`: The size of the text in the calendar.
+It is of type TextUnit.

+### KalendarDayKonfig
+The KalendarDayKonfig data class represents the configuration options for the appearance of a day in the Kalendar library.

+#### Properties
+`size`: The size of the day view.
+It is of type Dp.
+`textSize`: The size of the text representing the day.
+It is of type TextUnit.
+`textColor`: The color of the text representing the day.
+It is of type Color.
+`selectedTextColor`: The color of the text representing the selected day.
+It is of type Color.
+`borderColor`: The color of the border surrounding the day.
+It is of type Color and is set to `Color.Black` by default.

 ### Usage